xaxxon/v8toolkit/README.md

     export LINK_host="`which clang++`"
     export GYP_DEFINES="clang=1 mac_deployment_target=10.7"

 Again, the above lines are ONLY for OS X builds.
+Type `echo $CPP` to verify the environment variables are set.
+If V8 is not built with libc++, the code written to use it will not link and spew errors about std::string being an undefined symbol.

-Fifth, go into the v8 directory and type "make native".
-This will build V8 for the computer you are on.
-If you do a `make all`, it will attempt to build for x86, x64, as well as ARM and can lead to errors if your computer isn't set up for cross compiling and it takes a LOT longer.
+Start the build by going into the v8 directory and running `make native`.
+This will build V8 for the platform of the computer.
+Running `make all` will attempt to build for x86, x64, as well as ARM and can lead to errors if the environment isn't set up for cross compiling and takes much longer.

-Once this finishes, from the v8 directory, you can `cd out/native` and then run `./d8` which is a javascript shell. (ctrl-d to quit d8)  In this directory you should see a large number of .a files (but sometimes they seem to be buried in subdirectories).
-These are how you will link your application against V8.
+Once this finishes, from the v8 directory, type `cd out/native` and then run `./d8` (a javascript shell) to verify success. (ctrl-d to quit d8)
-The include files are located back off the base v8 directory in the v8/includes directory, but your -I option to your compiler cannot include the "/includes" portion of the path as the V8 .h files expect to find themselves in "includes/FILENAME.h"

 #### Building/installing Boost